Are you ready for a delicious Thanksgiving dessert? Get ready for Maple Pumpkin Pudding!

 - Add the nuts, stirring to coat.

-- Let the nuts cook in the syrup until the syrup hardens into a candy when you spread a bit on a Silpat.
+- Stir the nuts in the syrup until the syrup hardens into a candy when you spread a bit on a Silpat.
 This will take about 5-7 minutes of almost constant stirring.

 - Spread the nuts in a single layer on Silpat to cool (you can also use a lightly oiled cookie sheet).